skywalkerapps/on-the-beach/README.md

 # On the beach - Luke Walker

-Create using the cra, should have reached all the requirmenets of the readme.
+Create using the cra, should have reached all the requirments of the readme provided.

 Filters working as planned, with overview drop down for extra information about the hotels.

+Hosted on vercel for quick access: https://on-the-beach.vercel.app/

+Extra work if I had more time:
+Split out the hotel card a bit more
+Create a singular button to be used throughout
+Use typescript

 # Getting Started with Create React App